Tapestry

 Conscious Revolution is offering White WomenFoundations as a complement to White Men for Racial Justice’s Seeing White: WMRJ Foundations 101 cohort offering.
 WMRJ and Conscious Revolution have been partnering together to bring this program to individuals identifying as White women.

-Register for the current cohort or join the waitlist for a future one.
+Register for the September cohort or join the interest list for a future one.

 • Prerequisite - Seeing White: Foundations for White Women